armada-ths/old.armada.nu/content/exhibitor_info.md

 priority: 6
 header: /assets/for_exhibitors.jpg
 ---
-**Welcome to the career fair of 2019**.
+**Welcome to the career fair of 2020**.
 We want to give you a great experience and a visit to remember.
 Therefore, we have gathered everything you need to know before, during and after the fair.
 We hope that this guide answers all your questions and if you feel like something is missing - do not hesitate to contact us.

 ## General Info

+If you are interested in the career fair 2020 and would like to be contacted when the registration opens, please fill in this [form](https://docs.google.com/forms/d/e/1FAIpQLScXKSonoB0dTH9IxRbuyWxN-KZHQ3j7y7_Zfawok1hzba9Ulg/viewform).

-**Dates:** November 19th-20th
+**Dates:** November 17th-18th

 **Fair opening hours: **

-November 19th: 	10:00 - 16:00
+November 17th: 	10:00 - 16:00

-November 20th: 	10:00 - 15:00
+November 18th: 	10:00 - 15:00

 **Booth placement:**